 If you work from home and need to create extra space, installing a garden office could be the perfect solution.
 They come with pre-glazed doors and windows and can be painted to match the colour scheme of your garden.

 A greenhouse is essential for budding gardeners.
 Increasingly high-tech materials create a controlled environment, perfect for growing juicy fruits and vegetables.
 There are plenty of designs for smaller gardens too, including mini greenhouse cupboards which take up barely any floor space.

 The humble shed is a classic addition to Great British gardens.
-There are so many shapes, sizes and materials available - so whether you want to use it as storage or create a hideaway, you’ll find the perfect fit.
+There are so many shapes, sizes and materials available – so whether you want to use it as a bike shed, for storage or to create a hideaway, you’ll find the perfect fit.
 Some designs need a shed base to stand on (often this applies to wooden ones) while others are free-standing.
 You can also add features such as waterproof felt roofs, safety locks and non-breakable plastic windows to ensure it fits your requirements.

 A practical solution when you’re short of space, garden storage incorporates a wide variety of chests, boxes and cupboards.
-They’re available in a range of durable materials, including wood, metal and plastic.
+From bikes stores to log stores and more, they’re available in a range of durable materials, including wood, metal and plastic.
 Many designs include security features too, such as reinforced doors and secure locks, so you can keep your garden tools and equipment safe.

 What to consider when buying a garden building

 Measure up your designated spot to find out what size building you’re looking for – including the height.
 You want your new purchase to slot into the space comfortably and complement the rest of the garden.

 Shape is also a factor here.
 With such a wide range of buildings to choose from, you can find one to fit almost any garden space – no matter how awkward.
 Slim, single-door buildings are good for tight spots, while corner designs can nestle around edges.